petermchale/trfermikit/README.md

 * decreasing the gap-extension penalties

 This, by itself, recovers a lot of events that a more stringent caller would throw out.
-The trade-off is a large false-discovery rate. `trfermikit` mitigates this effect by throwing out calls supported only by "dirty" `fermikit` unitigs (essentially, those that have lots of small blocks when aligned to the reference or those whose mapping quality is zero).
+The trade-off is a large false-discovery rate.

+`trfermikit` mitigates this effect by throwing out calls that:
+* are supported by "dirty" fermikit unitigs (essentially, those that have lots of small blocks when aligned to the reference or those whose mapping quality is zero)
+* occur in “clusters”

 ## How fast is it?